A Parallel-in-Time Combination Method for Parabolic Problems: Numerical experiments

 \section{Numerical experiments}

 Now we discuss the results of our numerical experiments for the parallel $CTMGRIT^{loc}$ approach.
 First, we give the parameters of our solver used in the experiments and describe the high-performance computer system we used.
-Then we show the parallelization properties of $CTMGRIT^{loc}$ by applying it to the heat equation, some exemplary stochastic differential equations, the chemical master equation, and the Goldbeter-Koshland switch.
+Then we show the parallelization properties of $CTMGRIT^{loc}$ by applying it to the heat equation, the chemical master equation and some exemplary stochastic differential equations.